Nitrolaunch/nitrolaunch/docs/guide/gui/packages.md

 ## 1. Syncing

 Whenever new versions come out for the packages you use, you need to synchronize with the repositories by clicking the `Sync Packages` button at the bottom of the packages page.
+This lets you update to new package versions only when you want.

 ## 2. Finding the packages you want